 Instead, my role as a coach is to ask solution-focused questions to help you make your own connections in the brain and create new wiring.
 The solution focus creates a positive emotional state, which as neuroscience shows, is the best state for learning.

 Some questions will be challenging and stretching you but we’ll decide together how much stretching you are willing to take in order to develop new habits.

 The reason I coach is that I love supporting people to find their sense of fulfilment, at work.

 My experience with coaching

 I have been coaching for over 2 years now.
 In March 2017, I completed the second coaching training, provided by the NeuroLeadership Institute in Helsinki.
-The coaching methodology is based on the findings from neuroscience about how the brain can work best.

 The corporate training is aimed for teams to enhance their interpersonal communication and collaboration skills.
 The ideal size of the team is between 5 to 10 members.

 Being able to feel what other team members feel could be extremely useful in order to avoid conflicts that can escalate in time and may lead to lower team performance.
 Taking the perspective of others in the team can lead to new ideas that can result in creative and innovative solutions.

 The human brain is wired for empathy, and we can develop our empathic muscle if we chose to.
 In this workshop, we’ll discuss what empathy is, the two components of empathy and what empathetic habits you could develop.

 Your creative team culture